dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 The maximum likelihood estimate will be found in the file Results/MaxLLEstimates.txt

-You can also do the find the maximum likelihood estimate for the alpha and gamma parameters of a partially collapsed gamma distribution of fitness effects:
+You can also do the find the maximum likelihood estimate for the alpha and beta parameters of a partially collapsed gamma distribution of fitness effects:

 `bash CalculateLLDFE.sh NumberOfIdentifiers SelectionValuesToEvaluate`